kandluis/ocaml-matrix/README.md

-Matrix library for Ocaml, with the ability to execute the simplex algorithm.
+Complete matrix library for Ocaml, with the ability to execute the simplex algorithm.
+The matrix library contains functions such as